FAQs for Students

 This $54 engineering course fee does not include any student services, but does provide you with FULL-TIME STATUS.
-A $31 additional small student services fee, assessed by the university and included in the above total, will allow you to use the Johnson Rec Center.
+A mandatory $31 small student services fee, assessed by the university and included in the above total, will allow you to use the Johnson Rec Center.
 You may elect to pay a full fledged “student activity” fee, which allows you to purchase athletic tickets and use the student health center, but this needs to be stated in writing with the co-op office.
 If you need to use the student health services (which is not health insurance!), you may elect to pay to pay tuition plus the student health services only.

 A co-op staff person must be notified in writing to assess your account should you opt for one of these.

 Full-time status through EGR 399 assures:

 - continued insurance coverage by parents (if applicable)